rdkit/rdkit-js/README.md

 > Example: 2022_03_3

+4. In Azure pipeline parameters, specify the semver version with dots seperating major, minor, and patch version

+> Example: 1.0.1

-4. If you are releasing an official release, do not forget to uncheck the **Is beta?** checkbox in the Azure pipeline parameters.
+5. If you are releasing an official release, do not forget to uncheck the **Is beta?** checkbox in the Azure pipeline parameters.

 ### Important note on npm versioning